 Travelers bring along laptops, tablets, smart watches, smart phones and more to keep them entertained between flights or to get caught up on work.
 Having a mobile-first network is imperative, but the network must also support mobility across your network.

 As guests dash across the airport from security to their gate, they are relying on WiFi to get important flight information from airline apps and update loved ones as they travel.

 Configuring your wireless network hardware to support the number of devices and applications connecting at any given time and keeping them connected as they move from check-in to security to gate, is imperative.

 Co-Channel Interference: APs all tuned to the same frequency

-Custom captive portal is an opportunity for an airport to make a digital impression on their travellers.
-Having a branded splash page with a warm welcome message and maybe some helpful tips or info about the Wi-Fi network can go a long way in delighting guests and encouraging them to sign-on to your network.
+Custom captive portal is an opportunity for an airport to make a digital impression on their travelers.
+Having a branded splash page with a warm welcome message and maybe some helpful tips or info about the WiFi network can go a long way in delighting guests and encouraging them to sign-on to your network.

 Social Media Sign On

 Social media sign-on is a great way to offer quick access to your wifi network.
 You can choose which social media sites you want to use and offer the option right from your captive portal.